ifTNT/arduino-cscope-ctags/README.md

    ```

 5. You are done.
    Now you can begin code tracing.
-For example, we can use `:cs find c setup` to investigate how the task is created and where is the _setup()_ be called at the beging of arduino-esp32.
+For example, we can use `:cs find c setup` to investigate how the task is created and where is the _setup()_ be called at the beginning of arduino-esp32.
    ![](https://i.imgur.com/3t7I1MW.png)
    ![](https://i.imgur.com/tzK9sda.png)